 (i) Online Marketing

 - Website: Your website can prove to be the most important channel for your marketing.
 You should be able to maintain an attractive, informative and responsive website which will comprise of all the important information about your restaurant.
 The stronger the impression that your website makes, the more publicity you’ll get from media outlets and review sites.
+List your restaurant website on online listing & travel websites like TripAdvisor, Zomato, Burrp & more.
 Read more about the importance of a website for your restaurant here.

 - Social Media Platforms- Having a social media presence for any restaurant is very important.
 By adding social media to your marketing strategy, you can increase awareness about your restaurant amongst your clientele.
+You can promote discount coupons, offers, loyalty programs, and events on Facebook, Instagram & Twitter.
 Learn the tips of social media success of your restaurant here.

 - Email Marketing- Email marketing has always been one of the most reliable forms of marketing for gaining customer loyalty.
 If you are new to this, you could also have software for your email marketing.The restaurants can show their regards to new subscribers with a discount code for their next visit.